cjkelling/Vue.js_deal_finding_application/README.md

 to work.
 Once the Rails application is going, open a second ternimal and 'cd vue_app'.
 This will move you into the Vue application.
 Here you must run 'npm run serve' to start the Vue server.
-If successful, the terminal will tell you that your Vue application can be accessed at http://localhost:8080.
+If successful, the terminal will tell you that your Vue application can be accessed at http://localhost:8080/.
 This will be the only route needed to view and interact with the application.
+My time working with this application utilized Chrome, but I did not test other browsers to verify compatibility.

 ### Testing:
 While in the Rails API directory, run ‘rspec’ to run the full back-end RSpec